Last updated June 20, 2021.

 - For recycling, at least parts of the items

-- To prevent toxic materials from being landfilled
+- To prevent toxic materials from entering landfilled

 - Simply to draw in customers